mneuhaus/Flowpack.Expose/Documentation/Manual/ReST/en/source/Additional Features.rst

     $arguments = array(
         "action" => "index",
         "controller" => "standard",
-        "package" => "AdminDemo"
+        "package" => "ExposeDemo"
     );
-    \Admin\Core\API::addNavigationItem("MySidebarNavigationItem", "left", $arguments, 10);
+    \Expose\Core\API::addNavigationItem("MySidebarNavigationItem", "left", $arguments, 10);

 Access Control
 **************

-Through the Access annotation you have the ability to protect your ControllerActions with the Admin UserAuthorization.
+Through the Access annotation you have the ability to protect your ControllerActions with the Expose UserAuthorization.

 All you need to do is to add this Annotation to the Actions you wish to protect::

     /**
-     * @Admin\Annotations\Access()
+     * @Expose\Annotations\Access()
      */
     public function indexAction(){}